305909/gym-hopper/README.md

 #### How to run the code

-Running 'REF.py' inside the 'algorithms' folder will start a training by episodes on the specifiable environment, with the possibility to:
+Running `REF.py` inside the `algorithms` folder will start a training by episodes on the specifiable environment, with the possibility to:

 - set the training environment;
 - set the testing environment;